Semidefinite hierarchies for diagonal unitary invariant bipartite quantum states: Preliminaries and background results

 Note that the identity $(\Pi_{\CLDUI_n}(\rho_{AB}))^{T_B}=\Pi_{\LDUI_n}(\rho_{AB}^{T_B})$ indeed holds.
 Moreover, as $|\MDO_n|=2^n$, the projection onto the $\LDOI_n$ subspace is given by a finite sum.

 \begin{remark} Also for the projections onto the $\CLDUI_n$ and $\LDUI_n$ subspaces, one could replace the integral over $\MDU_n$ by a finite sum over a suitably selected finite subset.
-This follows from a general result by Tchakaloff \cite{Tchakaloff}, but can also be easily derived directly as indicated below.
+This follows from a general result by Tchakaloff \cite{Tchakaloff}.
+We return to this question in Remark \ref{rem:finite-sum2}, where we give a finite representation for the projection onto a generalization of $\CLDUI_n$. \end{remark}